 - Ask for the type of coverage decision you want.
 Call, write, or fax us to make your request.
 You, your representative, or your doctor (or other prescriber) can do this.
-You can call us at 1-866-549-8289 (TTY: 711), from 8 a.m. to 8 p.m., Monday through Friday.
+You can call us at 1-866-549-8289 (TTY: 711).
+Hours are from 8 a.m. to 8 p.m., Monday through Friday.
 After hours, on weekends and on holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.
 Include your name, contact information, and information about the claim. - You or your doctor (or other prescriber) or someone else who is acting on your behalf can ask for a coverage decision.
-You can also have a lawyer act on your behalf. - Read Section B on page 155 to find out how to give permission to someone else to act as your representative. - You do not need to give your doctor or other prescriber written permission to ask us for a coverage decision on your behalf. - If you paid for a drug that you think should be covered, read Chapter 7, Section A, page 122 of this handbook.
-Chapter 7 tells how to call Member Services or send us the paperwork that asks us to cover the drug.
+You can also have a lawyer act on your behalf. - Read Section B on page 157 to find out how to give permission to someone else to act as your representative. - You do not need to give your doctor or other prescriber written permission to ask us for a coverage decision on your behalf. - If you paid for a drug that you think should be covered, read Chapter 7, Section A, page 124 of this handbook.
+Chapter 7 tells how to call Member Services or send us the paperwork that asks us to cover the drug. - If you are asking for an exception, provide the "supporting statement."
+Your doctor or other prescriber must give us the medical reasons for the drug exception.
+We call this the "supporting statement." - Your doctor or other prescriber can fax or mail the statement to us.
+Or your doctor or other prescriber can tell us on the phone, and then fax or mail a statement.